 Jeff Johnson is a fixture at Chipola College and is known throughout high school, college, and major league baseball as the king of baseball.
-Johnson just complete his 20th season as the coach of the Chipola Indians baseball team in grand fashion with his SECOND WORLD SERIES TITLE.
+Johnson is in his 21st season as the coach of the Chipola Indians baseball team in grand fashion with his SECOND WORLD SERIES TITLE.
 Johnson also serves as the school’s athletic director.

 Johnson’s history goes back to the high school level where he began his career in 1989 at Marianna High School.
 His success on the field was matched by his demands of his players to succeed in the classroom.
 During his tenure at MHS, Johnson compiled a 127-48 record, earned three district championships, two regional championships, and one sub-regional.
 He led the Bulldogs to their first state appearance in 1991.